 “You don’t have to be best friends with everyone that you work with, but you do have to contribute to an environment where there’s respect, alignment, and an openness to working together as a team,” says Vendasta Chief Customer Officer George Leith.

-By fostering a positive team environment, likely outcomes include:
+By fostering a positive team building culture, likely outcomes include:

 - Better performance